szilard/benchm-ml/README.md

 trees grown to the "largest extent possible".
 On the other hand, if Spark grew larger trees, that would make the training even slower.
-Finally, even when the machine had 250GB of RAM Spark crashed for *n* = 1M and 500 trees, while it could finish for a small number of trees e.g. 10 trees for *n* = 1M and e.g. 1 tree for *n* = 10M (although in this case Spark was still very slow).
+Finally, even when the machine had 250GB of RAM Spark crashed for *n* = 1M and 500 trees, while it could finish for a small number of trees e.g. 10 trees for *n* = 1M or e.g. 1 tree for *n* = 10M (although in these cases Spark was still very slow).

 ##### Boosting